header-banner-plantbasedb12.jpg

 2. Take B12 Supplements

-There are many types of supplement such as multivitamins, sublingual forms (which are dissolved under the tongue), or even prescribed B12 shots in extreme circumstances, though this is usually used as a treatment for B12 shortage rather than as a preventive method.
+There are many types of supplements such as multivitamins, sublingual forms (which are dissolved under the tongue), or even prescribed B12 shots in extreme circumstances, though this is usually used as a treatment for B12 shortage rather than a preventive method.
 Additionally, B12 supplements are also available as a prescription medication in a nasal gel form that is sprayed into the nose.6

 Related articles